MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/pst-import-service/issues-with-pst-import-job.md

 The ingestion rate of the Microsoft 365 Import service to import a PST file into a mailbox is approximately 24 GB per day.
 This rate is typical.
 However, it can't be guaranteed because the Import service runs in an environment that is shared by multiple tenants.

 **Note:** You should use the Import Service UI in Microsoft 365 to create new Import jobs.
-Using PowerShell for this task is not supported.
+Using PowerShell for this task isn't supported.

 If your import job is processing slowly or appears to be stuck, the PST file might be larger than the maximum recommended size of 20 GB.
 For the current job, expect a delay if it exceeds 20 GB.
 For future imports, check the size of the PST file.
 If it exceeds 20 GB, check for and delete items from it that don't match your company guidelines for age, size, and other requirements.
 Alternatively, split the PST into multiple files.